-14 Both the Canterbury Land & Water Regional Plan and the Canterbury Air Regional Plan address some of the adverse waste effects.
-Further detail can be found in appendix Error!
-Reference source not found..
+&lt;sup>14 Both the Canterbury Land & Water Regional Plan and the Canterbury Air Regional Plan address some of the adverse waste effects.
+Further detail can be found in appendix

 Local authorities:

 Will: (8) Engage with Ngāi Tahu as tāngata whenua and use iwi management plans to assist in informing them of Ngāi Tahu values associated with the management of waste, and of methods to avoid conflict with particular values in the application of the 5Rs principles.